Pacmed/ehr_ood_detection/README.md

 **Tip**: PyCharm allows you to save presets for these kind of commands, so switching between them often becomes much easier.

-**Note**: The script will only plot results which are saved in the path specified via `--result_dir`, which is set to `../../data/results/` by default (expecting that run this script from the module it's located in).
+**Note**: The script will only plot results which are saved in the path specified via `--result_dir`, which is set to `../../data/results/` by default (expecting that run this script from the module it's located in) in the form of pickle files, using a folder hierarchy to distinguish between different data sets, experiments and models.
+Images will by default be saved to `../../data/img/experiments`.

 ### :mortar_board: Bibliography